The CSFTA Constitution and bylaws

 1. Satisfactory toilet facilities

-6. A zeroing/plinking range that is not a part of the course.
-It must be available for safe use while the main competition course is being shot.
+8. A zeroing/plinking range that is not a part of the course.

 TROPHIES